-A. GRADUATION REQUIREMENTS
+I. GRADUATION REQUIREMENTS

 Twenty-three credits including the classroom phase of Driver Education must be earned by a student to be eligible for a Glenbard diploma.
-No more than six credits earned at Technology Center of DuPage and/ or in the Cooperative Work Training Program may be applied toward graduation.
+No more than six credits earned at Technology Center of DuPage and/or in the Cooperative Work Training Program may be applied toward graduation.
 In earning the necessary credits, a student shall successfully complete the following to be eligible to receive a Glenbard diploma:

 - 1. Applied Arts (1 semester) May be chosen from Business, Family and Consumer Science, Technology and Engineering, Technology Center of DuPage - 2.
 Communication (8 semesters) - a.
 Seven semesters of English - b.
 One semester of Speech, Theatre, or Acting - 3.
-A program of Consumer Education instruction (1 semester).

-The following classes satisfy the consumer education requirement:

-a.
-Business and the Consumer See Page 21

-b.
-Consumer Management See Page 21

-c.
-Cooperative Work Training See Page 21

-d.
-Economics See Page 64

-e.
-AP Macroeconomics See Page 64

-- 4. Cultural Education (1 semester) -to be chosen from art, music, world languages or speech arts.
+A program of Consumer Education instruction (1 semester). - The following classes satisfy the consumer education requirement: - a.
+Business and the Consumer b.
+Consumer Management - c.
+Cooperative Work Training - d.
+Economics - e.
+AP Macroeconomics - See Page 16 See Page 16 See Page 16 See Page 59 See Page 59 - 4.
+Cultural Education (1 semester) -to be chosen from art, music, world languages or speech arts.
 This does not satisfy the 1 semester speech requirement. - 5.
 The classroom phase of Driver Education (1 semester) - 6.
 Health Education (1 semester) - 7.
 Mathematics (6 semesters) with at least one year of Algebra 1 and one year of course work that includes Geometry content. - 8.
 Physical Education (6 semesters) - 9.
 Science laboratory science (6 semesters) - 10.
 Social Studies (6 semesters) - a.
-Two semesters must be United States History and one must be U.S. Government - b.
-Pass an examination on the Constitution of the United States and the State of Illinois, the Flag Code and the Declaration of Independence. - 11.
+Two semesters must be in United States History. - b.
+One semester must be in U.S. Government.
+Passing the U.S. Government course will also satisfy the state requirement for passing an examination on the Constitution of the United States, the State of Ilinois, the Flag Code, and the Declaration of Independence. - 11.
 SAT examination Complete the examination.

-B. CREDIT FOR ALTERNATIVE COURSES AND PROGRAMS, AND COURSE SUBSTITUTIONS
+II.
+CREDIT FOR ALTERNATIVE COURSES AND PROGRAMS, AND COURSE SUBSTITUTIONS